Sarcoptic Mange in Dogs

 Your dog may also require treatment for any secondary bacterial or yeast infections that have arisen as a result of a scabies infection.
 To prevent further self-inflicted damage from biting and chewing, your veterinarian may also suggest medicated baths or anti-itch medications.
 Occasionally, an Elizabethan collar, or e-collar, may be recommended.
 All other dogs in the household should be treated for sarcoptic mange as well to reduce the risk of recurrence.

-Is there a cure for sarcoptic mange?
+Is there a cure for sarcoptic mange in dogs?

 Luckily, there is a cure for sarcoptic mange.
 Appropriate medication therapies and management will cure and help prevent additional infections, and hair loss should resolve with time.